Milton C. Garber

-Milton Cline Garber (November 30, 1867 - September 12, 1948) was a U.S. Representative from Oklahoma.
+Milton Cline Garber (November 30, 1867 - September 12, 1948) was a U.S. representative from Oklahoma.
 He also served as an associate justice of the Oklahoma Territory before Oklahoma became a state.
 In 1942, he was inducted into the Oklahoma Hall of Fame.

 Personal life

-Garber was born the son of Martin and Lucy Rine Garber on November 30, 1867 in Humboldt County, California.
-He was the couple's third child.
-Garber grew up on a farm in Eastport, Iowa.
-He attended Upper Iowa University at Fayette from 1887 to 1890, and the law department of the University of Iowa at Iowa City from 1891 to 1893.
+Milton Cline Garber was born to Martin Garber, a member of the Iowa State Senate, and Lucy Rife on November 30, 1867, in Humboldt County, California.
+He grew up on a farm in Eastport, Iowa.
+He attended Upper Iowa University at Fayette from 1887 to 1890, and the University of Iowa College of Law from 1891 to 1893.

 On October 30, 1900, Garber married Lucy M. Bradley of Moberly, Missouri.
 They had three daughters, named Lucy Ann and Elizabeth, and Ruth, and also two sons, Martin D. Garber and Milton B Garber.

 Career

-Milton Garber, his brother (Bert A. Garber), and his father (Martin Garber) participated in the Land Run of 1893, establishing the town of Garber, Oklahoma, named after his father.
+Milton Garber, his brother (Bert A. Garber), and his father (Martin Garber) participated in the Land Run of 1893, establishing the town of Garber, Oklahoma, named after his family.
 He was admitted to the bar in 1893 and commenced the practice of law in Guthrie, Oklahoma, then the Oklahoma capitol.
 His father and brother operated a general store.

 He established the Northwest Oklahoma Junior Livestock Show, maintaining an interest in agriculture.
 He was also a partial owner of the Oxford Hotel and the Enid Radiophone Company, assisting in the establishment of radio station KCRC.
 M.C.
 Garber and B.A.
 Garber also opened the Garber oil fields.

 Judicial Positions (1902-1912)

 Following the resignation of James K. Beauchamp, M.C.
 Garber was appointed Probate Judge of Garfield County in 1902 and subsequently elected in 1904.
-He was appointed Associate Justice of the Supreme Court of the Territory of Oklahoma and Trial Judge of the fifth judicial district in 1906, serving in these capacities until Oklahoma became a State.
-Garber was elected judge of the twentieth judicial district in 1908 and served until 1912, when he resigned to pursue private law practice.
+He was appointed Associate Justice of the Supreme Court of the Territory of Oklahoma and Trial Judge of the fifth judicial district in 1906 by President Theodore Roosevelt, serving in these capacities until Oklahoma became a state.
+Garber was elected judge of the twentieth judicial district in 1908 and served until 1918.
+He was a candidate in the 1910 United States House of Representatives elections in Oklahoma.